AlinaD-2912/AlinaD-2912/README.md

 **📫 Let’s connect!**

 Feel free to check out my projects, and don’t hesitate to connect or reach out!
+You can contact me here : alina.dvornyk@le-capus-numerique.fr .